Post DoE Analysis

 Input

 All variables must be specified in the datasheet.
 The input to the algorithm consists of the results of a Design of Experiments (DoE) method, with the addition of the response calculated for each experimental run.
-Both the response variable and all factors must be numerical.
+The response variable must be strictly numerical.
+Experimental factors may be numerical or categorical.
+Categorical factors are permitted only when they contain exactly two levels.
+Additionally, categorical factors can only be included when the model does not contain quadratic terms.
 Each row corresponds to a single observation from the experiment.
-In addition, the algorithm supports the optional inclusion of a covariate, which should also be numerical and can be used to account for unexplained variability and improve the accuracy of the analysis.

 Configuration